ray5273/comentario/docs/content/configuration/frontend/domain/authentication/sso/interactive.en.md

 * `token`, which must be the same value that was passed during the initial SSO call;
 * `email`, specifying the user's email address;
 * `name`, providing the user's full name;
-* `id`, an optional unique ID to be used for looking the user up.
-If not provided, the user will be searched by the email;
 * `photo`, an optional user avatar URL;
 * `link`, an optional user profile or website URL.